An Easy Hot Process Soap Recipe

 Blending the Soap to Trace

 Once the soap has come to trace, turn the crock pot on “low” and put the lid on.
-You don’t want a lot of water escaping, so be sure to keep the lid on it!Continue to 7 of 18 below.
+You don’t want a lot of water escaping, so be sure to keep the lid on it.

 How hot your crock pot cooks on “low” will determine how quickly things will go.

 Keep checking every 15 minutes or so and stirring the soap to make sure it is heating evenly.